 Severe cardiovascular events and fatalities have been reported with atrial and ventricular conduction depression and ventricular fibrillation.
 Severe complications are most commonly encountered in elderly or critically ill patients (see WARNINGS).

-Nervous System: The most common manifestations encountered with phenytoin therapy are referable to this system and are usually dose-related.
-These include nystagmus, ataxia, slurred speech, decreased coordination, somnolence, and mental confusion.
-Dizziness, insomnia, transient nervousness, motor twitchings, paresthesia, and headaches have also been observed.
+The most common adverse reactions encountered with phenytoin therapy are nervous system reactions and are usually dose-related.
+Reactions include nystagmus, ataxia, slurred speech, decreased coordination, somnolence, and mental confusion.
+Dizziness, vertigo, insomnia, transient nervousness, motor twitchings, paresthesia, and headaches have also been observed.
 There have also been rare reports of phenytoin induced dyskinesias, including chorea, dystonia, tremor and asterixis, similar to those induced by phenothiazine and other neuroleptic drugs.

 A predominantly sensory peripheral polyneuropathy has been observed in patients receiving long-term phenytoin therapy.